 A shelf at the train station full of discarded books is not a library…..

 You get the idea.
-When you use the word “library” please be sure that you are actually talking about a real public library and not a community book-swap point.
+When you use the word “library” please be sure that you are actually talking about a REAL public library (a staffed and funded public library that forms part of the local authority’s statutory library provision) and not a community book-swap point.

 You’ve paid for these places, time to assert your right to them and to talk about them in clear and unapologetic terms.